codepo8/developer-advocacy-handbook/working-with-your-company.md

 ## Work with PR and marketing

-As stated in detail beforehand your role as a developer advocate means that you are in between classic outreach departments like PR and marketing and developers.
+As stated in detail beforehand, your role as a developer advocate means that you are in between classic outreach departments like PR and marketing and developers.
 The danger there is that these departments could see you as competition.